RaksaOC/Learning-Management-System/shared/lib/openjfx-23.0.2_windows-x64_bin-sdk/javafx-sdk-23.0.2/legal/javafx.web/webkit.md

    editorial revisions, annotations, elaborations, or other modifications represent, as a whole, an original work of authorship.
-For the purposes of this License, Derivative Works shall not include works that remain separable from, or merely link (or bind by name) to the interfaces of, the Work and Derivative Works thereof.
+For the purposes of this License, Derivative Works shall not include works that remain separable from, or merely link (or bind by nameText) to the interfaces of, the Work and Derivative Works thereof.

    "Contribution" shall mean any work of authorship, including